mikechen66/AlexNet_TensorFlow_2/README.md

 ## Enter the weblink in a browser

+   http://localhost:6006/

-   After entering the weblink into either Chrome or Firefox browser, the TensorBoard will show the diagrams that the scrip defines. http://localhost:6006/
+   After entering the above weblink into either Chrome or Firefox browser, the TensorBoard will show the diagrams that the scrip defines.

 ## Images showing